Jungledyret Hugo: Jungledyret Hugo (1993)

 A musical comedy and the first film in the series.
-It was the first film in Denmark to pioneer the use of CGI backgrounds and digital ink and paint software and costed around 17 million DKK to make.
+It was the first film in Denmark to pioneer the use of CGI backgrounds and digital ink and paint software and cost around 17 million DKK to make.
 150 cartoonists were signed on to work on the film for a year.

 This film introduces Hugo, an apparently one-of-a-kind creature who lives in the Amazon rainforest.
 Youthful and carefree, Hugo is prone to playing practical jokes with the spider monkeys Zik and Zak.
 His idyllic lifestyle is interrupted when he is captured by the CEO of a famed movie company, Conrad Cupmann, to be co-star in a Hollywood-style film.
 In order to return from Copenhagen to his jungle home, he must escape with the help of a newly found friend, Rita the fox.

 Miramax Films in partnership with Cinar produced an English dub of the film titled Go Hugo Go, which featured actor Bronson Pinchot as Hugo.
 Despite the dub having a 1998 copyright, it was not released until 2005 when it was released as straight-to-DVD with its sequel.
 Echo Bridge Home Entertainment, under license from Miramax, released the film on DVD separate from its sequel in 2011.